Ahmad-Imtiaz/Fps-Game_Survive/README.md

 Pathway that leads to the building

 Level design:
-Game will start with car driving to reach the destination(building).

 Level 1 would be in ground floor with easy enemy (attack, shooting time, movement and character detection) Level 2 will be little hard (1st floor)
 Level 3 will be much harder (2nd floor)